 If you’re going to be drinking, do the responsible thing and get a taxi.
 Cape Town’s taxi services are well organised and catching a cab should not be a problem, but you might have to wait a little bit longer than usual due to the sheer number of party-goers.
-The increased demand for taxis might also cause the rates of services like Uber or Taxify to spike.
-There are plenty of transport options of New Year’s Eve in Cape Town.
+The increased demand for taxis might also cause the rates of services like Uber or Bolt to spike.
+There are plenty of transport options for New Year’s Eve in Cape Town.
 Just make sure you plan in advance to avoid long waits.

 One of the best parts of New Year’s Eve parties is the count-down to midnight, and it’s something you don’t want to miss.
 If you’re going to take to the tipple, make sure you know your limits, and pace yourself.
 Ensure you eat something during the course of the evening.
 Drinking on an empty stomach is a serious fun-limiting move.

 If you’re not sure where to go before the big party, take a look at these restaurants that locals love in Cape Town and make sure you book!